robusta-dev/krr/README.md

 ### Requirements

-KRR requires you to have Prometheus, running either on your cluster or centralized.
+KRR requires you to have Prometheus.

-Additionally to that, [kube-state-metrics](https://github.com/kubernetes/kube-state-metrics) needs to be running on your cluster, as KRR is dependant on next metrics:
+Additionally to that, [kube-state-metrics](https://github.com/kubernetes/kube-state-metrics) needs to be running on your cluster, as KRR is dependant on those metrics:

 - `container_cpu_usage_seconds_total`
 - `container_memory_working_set_bytes`